Tips for Completing the Federal FAFSA

 - After you submit FAFSA on the Web, you will see a confirmation page with a link to the web page for Minnesota's financial aid application.
 Be sure to click on the link and complete the student eligibility questionnaire used for state financial aid programs.
 If you miss this link on the FAFSA on the Web page, you will receive a follow-up email from the MN Office of Higher Education with a link to the state questionnaire.
 Once you access the questionnaire page, not all students will be required to complete it since not all colleges use the online questionnaire.

 - After the FAFSA is submitted, you should receive an output document called the Student Aid Report or SAR.
 If you provided an email address on the FAFSA, you will receive an email with a link to this information within three to five days.
 The SAR will indicate your family's Expected Family Contribution (EFC) and tell you if you are eligible for a Federal Pell Grant.
 Carefully review the SAR to look for any errors.
-If corrections need to be made, you can make corrections on-line at www.fafsa.gov.
+If corrections need to be made, you can make corrections on-line at fafsa.ed.gov.